The Beer Parlour Project will be at the following locations:

 If you’ve been photographed by the Beer Parlour Project and would like a complimentary print, please contact us.
 Since many photographs are on film it can take some time before they’re ready.

-Click photos to open galleries.
-New ones are added all the time!
+Click photos to know more.
+New posts are added all the time an old ones updated.

 These establishments were visited by the Beer Parlour Project team, but only briefly.
 Sometimes we were able to stop by for a quick beer (just one) and other times it was a drive by shooting.
 Sadly some of these historic places are no longer in operation and some abandoned or pretty much gone altogether.
 We hope in the future to make arrangements to return for formal visits to at least some of those still operating.
 If you see your establishment featured here and would like the Beer Parlour Project to drop by, please reach out.